radusalagean/foodtruck-api/README.md

 Specific restrictions:
 - Restrictions from section 2.1 apply
-- You must be authenticated as the owner of this foodtruck in order to edit it.
+- You must be authenticated as the owner of the foodtruck in order to edit it.
 Otherwise, `403 FORBIDDEN` will be returned.

 ### 2.5 Delete foodtruck `🔒`
 **[<code>DELETE</code> foodtrucks/delete/:id](https://releasetracker.app/foodtruck-api/v1/foodtrucks/delete/5cbf6cfea8d0d843a08979f7)**